mdn/data/README.md

 # MDN data

-> NOTE: We are in the process of deprecating the `mdn/data` package in favour of [`w3c/webref`](https://github.com/w3c/webref).
-If this could present a problem to your project, please reach out to use via our [GitHub discussions](https://github.com/mdn/mdn-community/discussions/categories/platform).
+> **Note:** We are in the process of deprecating the `mdn/data` package in favor of [`w3c/webref`](https://github.com/w3c/webref).
+If this could present a problem to your project, please contact us via our [GitHub discussions](https://github.com/mdn/mdn-community/discussions/categories/platform).
 Thank you.

 [https://github.com/mdn/data](https://github.com/mdn/data)